sokennguyen/nskien.com/src/posts/silence.md

 ---
 title: Silence
-description: Thoughs appears after noises are muted
+description: Thoughs appear after noises are muted
 date: 2023-12-21
 ---
 Day by day, when I [turn the Internet off](/posts/nonet), sound is the first thing that vanishes in an instant, and I don't become at peace with that event easily.